Skip to article frontmatterSkip to article content

 pass

-def simulate_random_game(state):
+def simulate_random_market(state):

 pass

-Exercise 5: Algorithm Tournament
+Exercise 5: Cross-Domain Strategy Tournament

 """

-TODO: Run round-robin tournament
+TODO: Run round-robin tournament for a given scenario.

 """